giuliodondi/kOS-Shuttle_OPS1/README.md

 Put the contents of the Script folder inside Ship/Script so that kOS can see all the files.
 In particular, you will only run one of two script files:
 - **shuttle.ks** to launch the Shuttle from the launchpad according to specified mission parameters (read on to learn about mission setup).
-- **shuttle3a.ks** is an identical script with special parameters for a Polar orbit launch from Vandenberg
+- **shuttle3a.ks** is an identical script with special parameters for Polar orbit launches from Vandenberg

 # Setup

-Please read this section carefully to understand how to configure your vessel in the VAB and how this is reflected in the config files.

-## VAB setup

-The script needs to know accurately the mass of orbiter + payload + ET + propellants for closed-loop guidance, without the mass of SRB or laucnh clamps.
+The script needs to know accurately the mass of orbiter + payload + ET + propellants for closed-loop guidance, without the mass of SRB or launch clamps.
 The script will measure everything automatically provided that the part tree is set up correctly in the VAB.

-Take care of the following things while building the Shuttle Stack:
+Take care of the following things while building the Shuttle Stack in the VAB:
 - The root part must be one of the orbiter parts (the cabin is fine)
 - The ET must be a child part of some orbiter part (for the Space Shuttle System mod it's attached to the cargo bay by default)
 - The SRB decouplers must be attached to the External Tank, so that all SRB-related parts are children of the ET
 - Any launch clamps/towers must be attached either to the ET or the SRBs, don't attach anything to the Orbiter
-- Moreover, place the left and right SSMEs first and the central SSME last.
-This is only important if you plan to trigger aborts using the kOS configuration scripts, more on this later.

-In the VAB, make sure the vessel staging is as follows (from the first stage onwards) :
+Make sure the vessel staging is as follows (from the first stage onwards) :
 - SSMEs
 - SRBs and any launch clamps
 - SRB decouplers and separation motors (both nosecone and skirt)